- Lecturer in Information Technology 2022-06-30

 There are no seminars scheduled at the moment, please check back later.

-Read the interview with David Black-Schaffer
+Read the interview with Thiemo Voigt (Swedish only)

 Do you want to understand how information technology works, be a part of the IT-development and create the technology of tomorrow?
 At the Department of Information Technology you study in an international environment with teachers who are leading researchers within their fields.
 We cover a wide range of issues, from construction of computer systems, via programming of computers, storage and handling of data, to information retrieval and methods for applying computers in a variety of contexts.
 Find out more about our courses and international master's programmes.

 Our research is grouped into five themes: Computer Systems, Computing Science, Scientific Computing, Systems & Control and Visual Information & Interaction.
 Each of these themes is in itself a major subject area, where we both conduct basic research and have projects with links to applications in for example Engineering, Biology, Medicine, Economy and Psychology.
 The broad scientific foundation is reflected in a large number of collaborations across academic disciplines as well as with industry and the public sector.
-Find out more about our research.